 Regular phone calls to and from your student will keep you both feeling close.
 Students are responsible for supplying their own cell phone.
 Cell phone providers in this area include Verizon (formerly Unicell) and AT&T (formerly Cellular One).

-Email and IMs are a quick and convenient way for regular communication with your student.
-Every student is issued at BSU student email address which is email@example.com.
+Email is a quick and convenient way for regular communication with your student.
+Every student is issued at BSU student email address which is typically: firstname.lastname@example.org.

 Our experience is that residents love getting mail from home.
 When the mail is even a few minutes late around here, we start getting phone calls.
 When our residents pick up their mail they dive through it looking for personal mail.
 Short notes, cards, Mom's oatmeal cookies in care packages from home help your child stay feeling connected, and not so far away.
 Click here for information on addressing packages to your residential student.